 Reflex Advanced Materials Releases NI 43-101 Technical Report Identifying Highly-Prospective Graphite Exploration Targets

-/EIN News/ -- VANCOUVER, British Columbia, March 02, 2023 (GLOBE NEWSWIRE) -- Reflex Advanced Materials Corp.
-(CSE: RFLX) (OTCQB:RFLXF), (FSE:HF2) (“Reflex” or the “Company”) is pleased to announce the filing of a technical report (the “Report”) prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”) on the Company’s Ruby Graphite Project (the “Project”).
+VANCOUVER, British Columbia, March 02, 2023 (GLOBE NEWSWIRE) -- Reflex Advanced Materials Corp.
+RFLX RFLXF, HF ("Reflex" or the "Company") is pleased to announce the filing of a technical report (the "Report") prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") on the Company's Ruby Graphite Project (the "Project").
 The Report summarizes the discovery of several exploration targets throughout the Project that coincide with historic showings and sit in new areas, based on previous work and the mapping, geophysical, and field sampling efforts performed in 2022.
-The Report will be posted under the Company’s profile on www.sedar.com.
+The Report will be posted under the Company's profile on www.sedar.com.

 The Ruby Graphite Project is located in Beaverhead County, Montana, U.S.A.
 The Company secured an option to acquire 100% ownership of the Project in September of 2022 (see news releases dated September 20, 2022 and October 12, 2022).